 Build your nest egg as you build your career

 You may change jobs twice, or ten times, or more.
 Each time, you’ll want to make a smart decision so you can continue to push towards your retirement goals.
-However many times you make the change, Voya will be there to help you review and compare all your options and help you understand the tax differences to make the best choices for you.
+However many times you change positions, Voya will be here to provide you the educational information you need to make the best decisions for you and your retirement goals.

 Carefully consider the provisions of your current retirement plan and the new product for differences in cost, benefits, surrender charges or other important features before transferring assets.
 You should consult your own legal and tax advisors regarding your situation.